US-born freeskier Gu wins Olympic big air gold for China

 Gu hinted after qualifying Monday that she might be able to match Ledeux.
 With everything on the line, she did.

-The 18-year-old from San Francisco shrieked when she landed the jump, then dropped to her knees when her score of 94.50 was announced.
+The 18-year-old from San Francisco shrieked when she landed the jump in Round 3, then dropped to her knees when her score of 94.50 was announced.
+Her combined total of 188.25 topped Ledeux’s 187.5.

 Ledeux tried to improve on her second run in Round 3, coming into the jump backward for a switch 1440.
-She was shaky on the landing, though, clearing the way for Gu’s gold.
+She landed with one ski still in the air, though, clearing the way for Gu’s gold.

-Gu has gotten heat from her birth country after turning down Team USA to compete for China at the Beijing Games.
-Gu’s mother is from China, and though she learned to ski in California, she says her goal is to be a role model for young girls in China who have not had many female athletes to admire.
+Gu has gotten heat from her birth country after turning down Team USA to compete for China.
+Gu’s mother is from China, and though she learned to ski in California, Gu says her goal is to be a role model for young girls in China who have not had many female athletes to admire.

 Swiss skier Mathilde Gremaud took bronze.